samsuh/2026-journal/README.md

 # 2026-journal

+## 6/30/26 - Tuesday
+- I wonder if i can wake up early enough to go for a morning ride and be back before it gets hot.

 ## 6/29/26 - Monday
 - DONE ~~Meet up with parents at airport before they head to hospital~~
 - DONE. zwifted. ~~Maybe ride outdoors if not too hot. zwift otherwise.~~